 If you’ve wound up here in my little corner of the web, it’s probably because you’re interested in speculative fiction.
 My work includes science fiction, dark fantasy, and horror.

-My latest publications include a collection of short stories, The End of the End of Everything (2015), and a novel, The Subterranean Season (2015).
+My latest publications include the novel In the Night Wood (2018); a collection of short stories, The End of the End of Everything (2015); and a novel, The Subterranean Season (2015).
 Other publications include three previous novels, Sleeping Policemen (2006—with my good friend and sometime collaborator Jack Slay, Jr.), House of Bones (2003), and The Fallen (2002), and a second collection of short fiction, The Resurrection Man’s Legacy and Other Stories (2003).

 I was born in West Virginia in 1968, and grew up in a town called Princeton, just north of the Virginia line.
 My stories have appeared in lots of places.
 A few of them have been nominated for awards and one of them, “Death and Suffrage” was adapted—loosely—for the Showtime network’s anthology series Masters of Horror.